-Research and development expenses consist primarily of personnel and outside service costs related to the creation of and enhancements to our customer-facing and internal operating software systems, development of new processes and product lines, enhancement of existing product lines, quality assurance and testing.
-Research and development costs were approximately \$28.7 million, \$23.6 million and \$22.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Research and development expenses consist primarily of personnel and outside service costs related to the development of new processes and product lines, enhancement of existing product lines, quality assurance and testing.
+Research and development costs were approximately \$23.6 million, \$22.4 million and \$18.4 million for the years ended December 31, 2017, 2016 and 2015, respectively.